History of the Japanese in Los Angeles: History

 The headquarters of the Japanese American Citizens' League's Anti-Axis Committee in Little Tokyo, 1941.

 Following the passage of the Chinese Exclusion Act of 1882, Japanese immigration to the United States increased drastically to fill the resulting labor void.
-From 1869-1910 Los Angeles became a prime location for Japanese immigrants to settle down.
+From 1869 to 1910, Los Angeles became a prime location for Japanese immigrants to settle down.
 By 1910, Los Angeles had the highest percentage of Japanese and Japanese descendants in the country.
 Japanese immigrants took on the low-wage jobs that were once held by Chinese Immigrants and settled in cities like San Francisco.
 Japanese immigrants were once recruited to come to the United States to take on jobs on railroads but quickly turned to agriculture as a means of work in Southern California.

 In 1905, the Los Angeles Herald-Examiner published an article on the “yellow peril” and related it to Japanese immigrants, as its original creation was against people of Chinese descent.
 The first group traveled from San Francisco after experiencing anti-Asian sentiment in that city.
 The early 1900s saw an increase of racism and xenophobia in California to the point where Asian children were being segregated in public schools in San Francisco.
 After the 1906 earthquake in Northern California, around 2,000-3,000 Japanese immigrants moved to Los Angeles and created areas like Little Tokyo on East Alameda.
 As the community continued to grow, Little Tokyo extended to the First Street Corridor in Boyle Heights, in the early 1910s.